 A play of light and shadow imparts an indescribable aura to the interiors of the Madurai Palace.
 There is beauty in the carvings and stucco work on one hand and a melancholic feel to the vastness, an emptiness that one feels while strolling inside the palace, that I have never felt in any of the palaces in India.

 As I leave, I turn back to have a final glimpse of the magnificent Thirumalai Nayakar Palace that stands as a phoenix, resurrected to glory from its dilapidated past.
 If we as visitors and travellers do not indulge in responsible tourism, such glorious structures will be a thing of the past!

 Get to know of the Thirumalai Nayak Palace’s entry fee, timings, and other details.

 The details on this board provide sufficient information for visitors.

 How to reach Thirumalai Nayakar Palace in Madurai

-The palace can be reached in 10 minutes by walk from Meenakshi Amman Temple in Madurai.
+The palace can be reached within 10 minutes of walk from Meenakshi Amman Temple in Madurai.
 The temple is as such at a walkable distance from the Madurai Railway Station and the Periyar Bus Terminus.

 Pin this article for later!